 You have to own the copyright to publications to make them freely available in LUCRIS.
 Below you will find copyright-related examples for some different types of publications.

-The purpose of copyright law is to balance the author’s protection needs against the user’s access needs.
-Therefore, the law is combined with reasonable exceptions and limitations for the “common good”.
-This means that, among other things, the author’s consent is not required to make copies for personal use or to give references and citations from works which have been made public.
+The purpose of the copyright law is to balance the author’s need for protection versus the user’s need for access.
+The law combines reasonable exceptions and limitations for the “common good”.
+Among other things, this means that it´s ok to make a copy for private use, or reference and quote a published work.